OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Terminal-Shell-and-File-Management.md

 ## Windows PowerShell

 20. Microsoft has a set of terminal applications.
 The current terminal is called "PowerShell".
-Microsoft uses a different set of commands, but also have aliases to simplify operations for people with Linux experiance.
+Microsoft uses a different set of commands, but also have aliases to simplify operations for people with Linux experience.
 The relationships between files in the terminal and the GUI are similar.